Crypt TV: History

-Jack Davis, who was still attending Duke University at the time, met Eli Roth at a dinner party in 2013.
+Jack Davis, who was still attending Duke University at the time, met filmmaker Eli Roth at a dinner party in 2013.
 The pair kept in touch, discussing how to make scary entertainment effective on phone screens.
-Crypt TV was formed when Davis and Roth launched a "six-second scare" contest together in October 2014, as "a way to test to see if you could really make great scary content in short form on mobile," according to Davis.
+Crypt TV was formed when Davis and Roth launched a "six-second scare" contest together in October 2014 as "a way to test to see if you could really make great scary content in short form on mobile" according to Davis.
 The contest was featured on Good Morning America and subsequently went viral, receiving over 15,000 submissions.
-Roth showed the contest to Jason Blum, who was looking for a digital strategy for Blumhouse Productions, and Blum became Crypt's first investor.
-The company was officially launched in April 2015 in Los Angeles with just three employees: Davis, Darren Brandl as Chief Operating Officer, and Kate Krantz as Chief Content Officer.
+Roth showed the contest to horror film producer Jason Blum, who was looking for a digital strategy for Blumhouse Productions, and Blum became Crypt TV's first investor.
+The company was officially launched in April 2015 in Los Angeles with just three employees: Davis as CEO, Darren Brandl as COO, and Kate Krantz as CCO.

-In March 2017, Crypt TV raised $3.5 million in funding, led by venture capital fund Lerer Hippeau Ventures, a backer of Buzzfeed.
+In March 2017, Crypt TV raised $3.5 million in funding with the lead being taken by venture capital fund Lerer Hippeau Ventures, a backer of BuzzFeed.
 The company has raised $6.2 million from past investors.
+In September 2017, the company won at the Streamy Awards in the "Action or Sci-Fi" category.

-In September 2018, Crypt TV announced that they had partnered with Facebook Watch to produce and release a fifteen-episode series about The Birch, one of their most popular IPs, which was released exclusively on the streaming site on October 19, 2019.
+In September 2018, Crypt TV announced that they had partnered with Facebook Watch to produce and release a 15-episode series about The Birch, one of their most popular IPs, which was released exclusively on the streaming site on October 19, 2019.
 In July 2019, it was announced that The Birch was the first part of a five-series deal between Crypt and Facebook Watch, with each series receiving a ten-episode season.
 Stereoscope and Kinderfänger respectively premiered in August and October 2020, and the remaining two series, Mira Mira and Woman in the Book, respectively premiered in January and June 2021.

 On May 29, 2020, it was announced that Crypt TV would partner with Indian production company Abundantia Entertainment for Chhorii, a Hindi remake of acclaimed Marathi horrory-mystery film Lapachhapi.
 Jack Davis and Vikram Malhotra would produce as Crypt TV and Abundantia's respective representatives, and Vishal Furia, director of the Marathi film from which Chhorii was based, was brought on as director.
-The film follows Nushrratt Bharuccha (Kal Kissne Dekha, Pyaar Ka Punchnama 2) as Sakshi Devi, a pregnant city girl who moves to a secluded village and fights evil spirits to protect her unborn baby.
-Principal photography began on November 25, 2020 in Madhya Pradesh, and filming was wrapped up in December 2020.
+The film follows Nushrratt Bharuccha as Sakshi Devi, a pregnant city girl who moves to a secluded village and fights evil spirits to protect her unborn baby.
+Principal photography began on November 25, 2020, in Madhya Pradesh, and filming was wrapped up in December 2020.
 The film was officially released on Amazon Prime Video on November 26, 2021.